 Ronspot also has a range of features designed to make desk booking simple.
 Some key features to note are:

-For a look at the whole range of features, visit the page here.
+For a look at the whole range of features, visit our Desk Booking page.
 These features can all be developed by hired developers when creating and internal solution.
 However, it would take some time.
 These features add to the complexity of the system, so that would need to be accounted for.

 Next to consider is the security of an off the shelf solution.
 Ronspot for example is ISO 27001 certified and is fully compliant with GDPR.
 Moreover, Ronspot use Amazon-cloud system (AWS) for maximum data security.
 So, your data is kept secure always.